CiscoSE/WebexTeams-ModularBot/README.md

 ```
 For each bot, configure the relevant information.

-#### 4.Run the application using python3 to start the server
+#### 4.Run the application via uwsgi
+From a command prompt, ensure you have loaded the virtual environment for the application.
+Afterward, you may start the app handler using the installed 'uwsgi' handler

 ```
-cd server
-python3 botADna.py
+uwsgi --callable app ./uwsgi.ini
 ```